Central African Republic

 13. Noack’s Round-leafed Bat.
 Easily seen and caught in their roost behind the waterfall at Bai Hoku.

 14. Bate’s Slit-faced Bat.
 We caught one that was patrolling the outside of the dining room at Sangha Lodge.

 15. Hairy-faced Slit-faced Bat.
 We caught one in the kitchen at Doli Lodge.

 16. Congo Golden Mole.
-The Ba'Aka at Sangha Lodge caught one of these great animals in the forest - one of my best mammals on the trip.
+The Ba’Aka at Sangha Lodge caught one of these great animals in the forest.
+One of my favourite mammals on the trip.